AVEgame/AVE-docs/guide.md

     You need water in the bucket. ? bucket ?! water

-We are currently working on implementing OR.
-It should be complete very soon.
-It will use the following syntax:
+If you want to check if you have one item or another item, use the following syntax:
     You need bucket or water. ? (bucket water)
     You need bucket or not water. ? (bucket !water)